 Leg pain, often termed 'sciatica', is also very common and can be extremely distressing, with pain often reaching down to the foot.
 Pins and needles, numbness or weakness may also occur.
 Although concerning, with the right plan of care, these symptoms can easily be managed and should go away eventually.

-• Most back pain has no specific cause and is due to minor stress to the ligaments and muscles of the back.
+• Back pain has a specific cause - Wrong!
+Most back pain has no specific cause and is due to minor stress to the ligaments and muscles of the back.

-• Conversely, most people have signs of wear and tear in their spine that is not painful and is a normal part of life.
+• Wear and tear in the spine is always painful - Wrong!
+Most people have signs of wear and tear in their spine that is not painful at all.

-• Spines do not go 'out of alignment'.
-Instead pain can cause muscles to tense up and make you appear uneven.
+• Spines go 'out of alignment' - Wrong!
+Instead, pain can cause muscles to tense up and make you appear uneven.

-• Discs do not slip out.
+• Discs slip out of place - Wrong!
 Discs are sturdy and strong structures, but occasionally you can get a tear or herniation - these can be very painful but do recover.

 An in-depth exploration of your problem, how it came about, and how it is affecting your life.